 Retention can be extremely valuable for keeping productive and happy employees and avoiding the high costs of interviewing, training, and loss of productivity (involved with losing an employee).
 Below are some trends we are seeing regarding candidates leaving their place of work for a new opportunity.

 This has been something that has gotten much attention and deliberation.
 It depends on the company and environment to determine the success of having an in-person, hybrid, or remote schedule.However, it’s highly regarded in terms of those looking for jobs.
 We’ve talked to many candidates who are required to come on-site, full time (with no flexibility), which has been a main motivating factor in them looking for new opportunities that offer that benefit.
 We’ve also had a much wider pool of candidates to pull from when it is not a full, on-site role we’re recruiting for.

 If you are not already, this may be something to consider for employees that are highly productive and valued at your institution.
 That assurance that you trust them (without being able to actively look over their shoulder) can go a long way with the overall perception of your management and their contentment in the workplace.
 It just may be a deciding factor in staying or going.

-More and more, the importance of a company’s values is coming up in conversations with candidates who are looking to leave their current places of employment.
-Employees are feeling inspired to discover new opportunities that align with their own values.
+More and more, the importance of a company’s values is coming up in conversations with candidates looking to leave their current places of employment.
+Employees feel inspired to discover new opportunities that align with their values.
 It’s important to know the “who” of your organization and have defined core values so that you can retain employees that match up with those.
 It’s equally, if not more important, to remain true to those values so that they are not just a tagline to attract employees who later leave realizing there was no substance to your words.